 Meet the Team

-Patrick Neu — President and co-founder, outdoor market consultant with extensive experience in the outdoor industry and the Executive Director of the National Professional Anglers Association (NPAA)
+President and co-founder of the Future Angler Foundation, outdoor market consultant with career long experience in the outdoor industry and the President of the National Professional Anglers Association (NPAA).

 Vice President Industry Relations, Sam worked in the transportation industry nearly 30 years for Union Pacific Railroad as a Senior VP of Sales and Marketing.
 He qualified for early retirement in the Fall of 2017 and is now donating his time to help grow the foundation.
 Sam is an avid angler and has fished all across the U.S.

 Top fishing tournament money winner of all time, angler educator, successful sportfishing industry promotion specialist, and passionate outdoorsman.